Geanuracos/styleguide/README.md

 As with standup, if you are not able to make retro, please let the team know not to wait for you.

 ### Check-ins
-Everyone should try and have at least one 1:1 conversation with your manager (Catherine with Stephen, Vyki with Catherine, Stephen with an advisor who will be helpful)
+Everyone should try and have at least one 1:1 conversation with your manager and/or an outside expert adviser each week.
 We love hanging out and coworking in person, but we believe that our team can function effectively remotely.
 Our team members are recruited because of their ability to work independently with integrity and effectiveness.
 We don’t track hours, we track deliverables.
 How and when you work s up to you, as long as deliverables are met in a timely manner and any potential issues, questions, or problems are promptly brought to the team’s attention.